j-smith05/CS-221/README.md

-#  CS 221 — Boise State University
+# CS 221: Computer Science II — Boise State University

 This repository contains my assignments and projects for **CS 221: Computer Science II**.
 Each folder represents a different assignment or lab focused on Java programming, debugging, and algorithm analysis.